civo/status/content/issues/2025-10-15-disruption-lon2.md

 ---

+2025-10-15 06:15:00 UTC

+The data center provider are working to restore temperatures to operational levels.
+We will provide a further update within the next 15 minutes.

+---

 2025-10-15 06:00:00 UTC

 The incident was identified as a cooling issue in the data center and we are working with the data center provider to restore service.
 This will be impacting all GPU based instances.